Azure/Azure-Verified-Modules/docs/content/contributing/terraform/prerequisites.md

 ## GitHub Account Link and Access

-To contribute to this project, you need to have a GitHub account which is [linked](https://repos.opensource.microsoft.com/link) to your Microsoft FTE corporate identity account and be a member of the [Azure](https://repos.opensource.microsoft.com/orgs/Azure) organisation.
+To contribute to this project, you need to have a GitHub account which is [linked](https://repos.opensource.microsoft.com/link) to your Microsoft corporate identity account and be a member of the [Azure](https://repos.opensource.microsoft.com/orgs/Azure) organisation.

 ## Tooling